 Find Weed in Saint John’s, Antigua and Barbuda

-Cannabis Laws in Saint John’s
+Cannabis Laws in Antigua and Barbuda

+Can you find weed in Saint John’s.
 Cannabis laws in Saint John’s, the capital of Antigua and Barbuda, have changed in recent years.
 The government decriminalized possession of up to 15 grams for personal use, replacing criminal charges with fines.
 Officials also legalized cannabis for religious and medicinal purposes, allowing licensed dispensaries to operate.
 Rastafarians can now use cannabis legally as part of their spiritual practices.
 However, the law still restricts recreational use beyond these provisions and prohibits trafficking or large-scale cultivation.
 Authorities actively regulate the industry to maintain public safety while creating economic opportunities and respecting cultural traditions.

 How and Where To Find Weed in Saint John’s